Category Archives: 1943 Films

 When Uncle Charlie is suspected of being the notorious Merry Widow Murderer, Charlie is conflicted.
 Could her Uncle be the murderer?

-Shadow of a Doubt is one of Hitchcock’s simpler films and a huge plus is a town itself.
+Shadow of a Doubt is one of Hitchcock’s simpler films and a huge plus is the town itself.
 It’s quiet, and family-oriented- what could go wrong?
-But evil embodies the town and events slowly start to take a dark turn.
+But evil embodies the town, and events slowly start turning dark.

 A scene in which the family sits down for a quiet meal that turns into a conversation about death is famous and powerful.
 The train sequence is nicely shot.
 There is also a wonderful side plot involving two friends playing an innocent game of “how would I murder you?”, unaware of the irony of the game itself.